Tell us about your move - are you buying, selling, or both?

 Can you sell a leasehold property?

 The simple answer is yes, you can sell a leasehold property.
-However, there are some extra considerations compared to selling a freehold property (where you own the land outright).
+Although there are some extra considerations and documents compared to selling a freehold property.

-You may also need to get approval from the freeholder (the landowner) that they are happy for the lease to be transferred to the new buyer, but not all lease sales require this.
-You’ll need to provide the buyer with comprehensive info about the lease – the start date, duration, current ground rent, service charges, etc.
+You may also need to get approval from the freeholder (the landowner) that they are happy for the lease to be transferred to the new buyer, though not all lease sales require this.

 Is it harder to sell a leasehold property?

-Many property owners wonder, “is selling a leasehold harder than selling a freehold?”
-Although selling a leasehold isn’t necessarily harder, it does present some unique challenges.
+Many property owners ask, is it hard to sell a leasehold property?
+While selling a leasehold isn't necessarily harder, it does present some unique challenges that can make the process more complex.

 1. Time and complexity:

-2. Factors that can make selling a leasehold harder:
+2. Factors that can make selling a leasehold property harder:

-• The remaining lease term, shorter leases are less attractive
+- The remaining lease term - shorter leases are significantly less attractive

-• Providing incorrect leasehold information to the buyers
+- Risk of providing incorrect leasehold information to buyers

-• Clauses in the lease, such as pet ownership or reservations
+- Restrictive clauses in the lease, such as pet ownership limitations

 3. Preparation is key:

-• Consider extending the lease if it's short
+- Consider extending the lease if it's approaching a critical length

 4. Expert assistance:

-• Consult with a solicitor who specializes in leasehold properties
+- Consult with a solicitor who specialises in leasehold properties

-While selling a leasehold property can be more complex, being well-prepared and understanding the process can make it smoother.
-With the right approach and professional help, selling a leasehold doesn't have to be significantly harder than selling a freehold property.
+While selling a leasehold property can be more challenging, being well-prepared and understanding the process can make it smoother.
+With the right approach and professional help, selling a leasehold property doesn't have to be significantly harder than selling a freehold property.

 What documents do I need to sell my leasehold?